EmmsAbs/Investigate-a-dataset/README.md

 QUESTION 1: Did the scholarship of patients helped in showing up to their appointments?
 QUESTION 2: between children, women and men, who attended the most their appointments?
 QUESTION 3: Did age impact appointments?

+First, we found an age with a negative value.
+I removed to use a more correct dataset , because for me, it's surely an error .
+We saw that women are the most to not miss their appointment, then children and finally men.
+This can be explained by many others social life parameters.
+Also, having a scholarship or no dontt impact in the appointments.
+Only few peoples have scholarship, so it's understandable.
+Age also doesnt impact in the appointments, almost same mean age, oldest age and others parameters between those who showed up and not.
+We can do more with this dataset .
+For example, we can categorize the age as i did with the column category.
+So we could see clearly how ages impact on appointments, also associate it with another features.
+Also we can check it for each neighbourhood.

+For a better analysis, if we could have the real distance between the neighbourhood and the hospital, it may helps us to understand more if the patients showed up or not